BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 * Build

   * Creates the EnrichmentMap network.
   * First runs validation on the inputs.
-If there are any problems (eg reqired fields missing, duplicate data set names) a error dialog is shown.
+If there are any problems (eg. required fields missing, duplicate data set names) a error dialog is shown.
 The problems must be fixed before the network can be created.
-  * This is a potientially long running task.
+  * This is a potentially long running task.

 * Cancel